mjh508/mark-hurlstone.github.io/publications.md

 ---

 <p class="message">
-Copyright Notice: Some of the documents listed below are available for downloading.
-These have been provided as a means to ensure timely dissemination of scholarly and technical work on a noncommercial basis.
-Copyright and all rights therein are maintained by the authors or by other copyright holders, notwithstanding that they have offered their works here electronically.
-It is understood that all persons copying this information will adhere to the terms and constraints invoked by each author's copyright.
-These works may not be re-posted without the explicit permission of the copyright holder.
+Please see copyright notice at bottom of page.
 </p>

 ## Peer Reviewed Manuscripts - in preparation

-**Hurlstone, M. J.,** Price, A., Wang, S., Leviston, Z., & Walker, I. (2015, in preparation).
+**Hurlstone, M. J.,** Price, A., Wang, S., Leviston, Z., & Walker, I. (2016, in preparation).
 Building affinity with future generations mitigates intergenerational discounting in the climate game.

-**Hurlstone, M. J.,** & Hitch, G. J. (2015, in preparation).
+**Hurlstone, M. J.,** & Hitch, G. J. (2016, in preparation).
 How is the serial order of a visual sequence represented?
 Insights from transposition latencies.

-**Hurlstone, M. J.,** Farrell, S., & Lewandowsky, S. (2015, in preparation).
+**Hurlstone, M. J.,** Farrell, S., & Lewandowsky, S. (2016, in preparation).
 Modelling sequential dependencies in serial recall: Constraints for theories of serial order memory.

-**Hurlstone, M. J.,** Ecker, U. K. H., & Tuckey, E. (2015, in preparation).
+**Hurlstone, M. J.,** Ecker, U. K. H., & Tuckey, E. (2016, in preparation).
 Scientific certainty argumentation methods (SCAMs) and climate change: Exposing SCAMs shields against climate change misinformation.

-**Hurlstone, M. J.** (2015, in preparation).
+**Hurlstone, M. J.** (2016, in preparation).
 Modelling immediate serial spatial recall in a macaque (Macaca mulatta).

+**Hurlstone, M. J.,** & Hitch, G. J. (2015, submitted).
+Functional similarities and differences between the coding of positional information in verbal and spatial short-term memory.

 ## Peer Reviewed Manuscripts - submitted

-Rossen, I., **Hurlstone, M. J.,** & Lawrence, C. (2015, submitted).
-[Going with the Grain of Human Cognition: Applying insights from psychology to build support for vaccination.](/RHL.15.Sub.pdf)
+Rossen, I., **Hurlstone, M. J.,** & Lawrence, C. (2016, submitted).
+Going with the Grain of Human Cognition: Applying insights from psychology to build support for vaccination.

 **Hurlstone, M. J.,** Price, A., Wang, S., Leviston, Z., & Walker, I. (2015, submitted).
-[Cooperation studies of catastrophe avoidance: Implications for climate negotiations.](/HPWL.15.Sub.pdf)
+Cooperation studies of catastrophe avoidance: Implications for climate negotiations.

 Hartley, T., **Hurlstone, M. J.,** & Hitch, G. J. (2015, submitted).
-[Effects of rhythm on memory for spoken sequences: A model and tests of its stimulus-driven mechanism.](/HH.15.Sub.pdf)
+Effects of rhythm on memory for spoken sequences: A model and tests of its stimulus-driven mechanism.

-**Hurlstone, M. J.,** & Hitch, G. J. (2015, submitted).
-[Functional similarities and differences between the coding of positional information in verbal and spatial short-term memory.](/HHH.15.Sub.pdf)

 ## Peer Reviewed Manuscripts - published

 **Hurlstone, M. J.,** & Hitch, G. J. (2015).
 [How is the serial order of a spatial sequence represented?
-Insights from transposition latencies.](/HH.15.JEPLMC.pdf) *Journal of Experimental Psychology: Learning, Memory & Cognition.*
+Insights from transposition latencies.](/HH.15.JEPLMC.pdf) *Journal of Experimental Psychology: Learning, Memory & Cognition, 41,* 295-324.

 <ul> [Supplementary material](/HH.15.JEPLMC.Supp.pdf) for the original submission of the above paper, which reports additional simulations of the  grouped condition of Experiment 3.</ul></p>